-By all accounts, operation is quiet.
+By all accounts, the operation is quiet.
 A few users expected a little more carbonization.
-Having to buy CO2 separately is also a downside, but performance and customer service reviews are overwhelmingly positive.
+Having to buy CO2 separately is also a downside, but the performance and customer service reviews are overwhelmingly positive.

 The Carbonator II comes with a two-year warranty.